jalexstark/heptodes/zebraix/doc/src/background/RatQuad.md

 ## Specification schemes

-Zebraix supports 2 specification schemes for RQSs.
+Zebraix supports 2 specification schemes for RQCs.

 *   a.
 A *four point*, or *control-point*, scheme: ($p_0$, $p_1$, $p_2$, $p_3$).
-    *   (i) When a Bézier cubic spline is a parabola, the four points used for an RQS also generate a parabola.
+    *   (i) When a Bézier cubic curve is a parabola, the four points used for an RQC also generate a parabola.
     *   (ii) An intersection point is not required, so semi-circles can be specified.
     *   (iii) Intersection points that are colinear with the end points are not